 Born in South Africa, Appleson is a self‐taught artist, now living and working in London.

-He has recently held solo shows at The Museum of Contemporary Art Denver, Hales Gallery London, and previously been commissioned by The Jerwood Foundation.
+He has recently held solo shows at mac birmingham, The Stanley Picker Gallery, The Museum of Contemporary Art Denver, Hales Gallery London, and previously been commissioned by The Jerwood Foundation.

-He has completed projects in South Africa, Mexico, Israel, Rome and the UK, and his works are included in various public and private collections.
+He has completed major projects in South Africa, Mexico, Israel, Rome and the UK, and his works are included in public and private collections.

 Other shows and commissions include; Artrock at the Rockefeller Centre in New York, The Evangelos Averoff-Tositsas Foundation in Greece, Galerie S65 in Cologne, and Aurel Scheibler Gallery in Berlin.